julianjohannesen/first-mern/README.md

  code .
 ```

-That will install all of the directories and files you’ll need. **The installation will take a while** and you’ll see lots of information printed to your screen.
-Don’t worry about the warnings.
+That will install almost all of the directories and files you’ll need. **The installation will take a while** and you’ll see lots of information printed to your screen.
+Don’t worry about any warnings.
 The last line tells your system to open the current directory in VS Code.
 You can substitute another code editor if you like.

 From within your code editor, the file structure should look like this: